 Step 1.
 On the host computer, turn on remote access.

 Step 2.
 Enter a name for your computer and then click Next.

 Step 3.
 Choose a PIN with at least 6 numbers, and then enter it twice to start the program.

 Until now, you’ve already created a permanent access code.
-Then you need to tell your PIN to whoever wants to access your computer.
-Then they enter the PIN required to access your computer to achieve connection without timeout.
+Then you'll need to enter the PIN required to access your computer on the client computer to achieve connection without timeout.
 The detailed steps are as follow:

 Step 1.
 On the client computer, open the Chrome browser and navigate here.
 Then log in to the same Google account.
 Once logged in, you can see the available computers.

 Step 2.
 Click on the computer set up previously, and enter its PIN.
 Then you could start your remote control.